Hibiscus Caramel Candies

 Sometimes a craving becomes an obsession and I have to set time aside to do something about it.
 The result is this chewy, slightly tart, appropriately sweet hibiscus caramel candy.
 This recipe asks you to simply reduce a sweetened hibiscus tea, then add the rest of the caramel ingredients and cook until it reaches a specific temperature.
 We are going for a firm ball stage in candy-making, which means cooking the caramel until it hits between 240F and 250F on a candy thermometer OR forms a firm, but pliable ball when dropped into a bowl of water.

-I modified Deb Perelman’s, aka the brilliant and iconic Smitten Kitchen, recipe for Apple Cider Caramels, a candy I made years ago for Christmas gifts.
+I modified Deb Perelman of Smitten Kitchen’s, recipe for Apple Cider Caramels, a candy I made years ago for Christmas gifts.
 Those candies are robust with apple cider flavor so I wondered if a hibiscus candy would work in the same way.
 Adding just a bit of sugar to the tea helps it to reduce down into a syrup, just like in Deb’s recipe.

 I think what scares people about caramel is the idea of it boiling over while cooking, leaving a horrible mess on your stove or worse, on yourself.
 Deb specifies a 3 or 4-quart saucepan in her recipe for good reason; I have a 3 quart which gives enough clearance for the caramel to boil away and do its thing with no worries.